LintDAO/ic-burn/README.md

 dfx deploy
 ```
 ## Useage
-1. Must upload /assets/icp_history_price_2024.json via the front-end on the first run, otherwise there is no data.
+1. Must upload `/assets/icp_history_price_2024.json` via the front-end on the first run, otherwise there is no data for train or predict.

 2. The following `train` method must be executed for the first run, otherwise model initialization is not possible
 ```bash